 - Complete regular out-of-session practice assignments to apply what has been discussed in therapy sessions

 Topics Covered During CPT

 - The meaning of the traumatic event(s)

 - Identification of thoughts and feelings

 - Trust issues

 - Safety issues

 - Issues of power and control

 - Intimacy issues

 If you think you might have Post Traumatic Stress Disorder, give me a call and lets talk.
-I work with Adult Survivors of PTSD and take many different insurances and Employee Assistance Program.
+I work with Adult Survivors of PTSD and take many different insurances or you can do self-pay using your Health Savings Account card (or regular credit card).
 Take a look at my Rates and Insurance page to find out more.